Archive for: similarity of signs

 The Adjudicative Board of the PPO in its decision 17 November 2010 case no. Sp.
 388/09 dismissed the opposition.
 The PPO did not find any similarities between both trade marks.
 E.I. du Pont filed a complaint against this decsion.

 The Voivodeship Administrative Court in its judgment of 11 July 2012 case file VI SA/Wa 301/12 dismissed it.
-The court confirmed that, since the signs are not similar the reputation of an opposing trade mark is irrelevant.
+The Court confirmed that, since the signs are not similar the reputation of an opposing trade mark is irrelevant.
 This judgment is not final yet.

 Trade mark law, case VI SA/Wa 1222/11